 To provide use opportunity for as many units as possible, because of limited availability and heavy demand, it may be necessary to limit the frequency and time length for meetings, regular groups, or events.
 Weddings should be limited to three hours.

 - Danforth Chapel (seating 65) may be scheduled on a regular basis and for single events by religious groups on any day of the week.
 Other groups or individuals may schedule Danforth Chapel on a space-available basis.
 Off-campus groups will be coordinated with the Coordinator of Religious Activities or Head of the Music Department

-Animals are not permitted in any buildings.
-Exceptions are seeing eye dogs, animals under care and treatment in the Veterinary Medicine Complex, research animals housed in University buildings, or animals used as part of an academic program.
+Animals are not permitted in any buildings with the exception of service animals, animals under care and treatment in the College of Veterinary Medicine, research animals housed in University buildings or animals used as part of an academic program.
 Therapy animals are permitted in student housing on campus.

 All dogs and cats on campus must be licensed with the city in which the campus is located.
 All animals must have current vaccinations evidenced by a tag on the animal or the vaccination certificate in the immediate possession of the owner.

 Questions regarding this chapter can be referred to the Facilities Special Services Manager/Special Event Coordinator or the Room Scheduling Specialist in Dykstra Hall, 532-6373.